LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsubsection{Large Memory}

 It is beneficial for LSM-trees to have large memory components to reduce the total number of levels, as this will improve both write performance and query performance.
 However, managing large memory components brings several new challenges.
-If a memory component is implemented directly using VM-managed data structures, large memory can result in a large number of objects that led to significant GC overheads.
-In contrast, if a memory component is implemented using off-heap structures such as a concurrent \btree, large memory can cause a higher search cost (due to tree height) and cause more CPU cache misses for writes, as a write must first locate its position in the structure.
+If a memory component is implemented directly using on-heap data structures, large memory can result in a large number of small objects that lead to significant GC overheads.
+In contrast, if a memory component is implemented using off-heap structures such as a concurrent \btree, large memory can still cause a higher search cost (due to tree height) and cause more CPU cache misses for writes, as a write must first search for its position in the structure.

-FloDB~\cite{flodb2017} presents a two-layer design to manage large LSM memory components.
-In this design, the top level is a small concurrent hash table to support fast writes and the bottom level is a large skip-list to support range queries efficiently.
+FloDB~\cite{flodb2017} presents a two-layer design to manage large memory components.
+The top level is a small concurrent hash table to support fast writes, and the bottom level is a large skip-list to support range queries efficiently.
 When the hash table is full, its entries are efficiently migrated into the skip-list using a batched algorithm.
 By limiting random writes to a small memory area, this design significantly improves the in-memory write throughput.
-However, one problem is to support range queries since range queries are not supported by hash tables.
-To address this, FloDB requires that a range query must wait for the hash table to be drained so that the skip-list alone can be searched to answer the query.
+To support range queries, FloDB requires that a range query must wait for the hash table to be drained so that the skip-list alone can be searched to answer the query.
+However, FloDB suffers from two major problems.
+First, it is not efficient for workloads containing both writes and range queries due to their contention.
+Second, the skip-list may have a large memory footprint and lead to lower memory utilization.

-Accordion~\cite{accordion2018} further presents a multi-layer approach to manage large LSM memory components, as shown in \reffigure{fig:accordion}.
-In this design, there is a small mutable memory component in the top level to process writes.
+To address the drawbacks of FloDB, Accordion~\cite{accordion2018} uses a multi-layer approach to manage its large memory components.
+In this design (\reffigure{fig:accordion}), there is a small mutable memory component in the top level to process writes.
 When the mutable memory component is full, instead of being flushed to disk, it is simply flushed into a (more compact) immutable memory component via an in-memory flush operation.
-Similarly, immutable memory components can be merged via in-memory merge operations to improve query performance and reclaim space occupied by obsolete entries.
+Similarly, such immutable memory components can be merged via in-memory merge operations to improve query performance and reclaim space occupied by obsolete entries.
 Note that in-memory flush and merge operations do not involve any disk I/O, which reduces the overall disk I/O cost by leveraging large memory.